-- The target retains its own alignment (and personality, within the limits of the new form's ability scores). - The target retains its own hit points. - The target is treated as having its normal Hit Dice for the purpose of adjudicating effects based on HD, such as the sleep spell, though it uses the new form's base attack bonus, base save bonuses, and all other statistics derived from Hit Dice. - The target retains the ability to understand the languages it understands in its normal form.
+- The target retains its own alignment (and personality, within the limits of the new form's ability scores). - The target is treated as having its normal Hit Dice for the purpose of adjudicating effects based on HD, such as the sleep spell, though it uses the new form's base attack bonus, base save bonuses, and all other statistics derived from Hit Dice. - The target retains the ability to understand the languages it understands in its normal form.
 If the new form is normally capable of speech, the target retains the ability to speak these languages as well.
 It can write in the languages it understands, but only if the new form is capable of writing in some manner (even a primitive manner, such as drawing in the dirt with a paw).